 Apart from providing milk and meat, the pygmy goats are also great pets.
 Many people like them because they are very cooperative, responsive, and lovely.
 As the smallness goat breed, their height ranges between 15 and 20 inches while their average weight is about 50 pounds.

 The pygmy goats are highly resilient and can thrive in different environments.
-They produce up to 2 liters of milk per day with a butterfat content of between 4.5% and 11%.
+They produce up to 2 litres of milk per day with a butterfat content of between 4.5% and 11%.
 The Pygmy goat looks like a dwarf due to their stocky body and short lets.

 Pygmy goat average lifespan is between 10-15 years.

 The alpine goat is a medium-sized goat that originated from the French alpine.
-The breed was brought in the US from France in the early 1900.
+The breed was brought in the US from France in early 1900.
 This breed is larger and rangier, with males weighing not less than 170 pounds and females weighing about 135 pounds.

 The alpine goats are great milk producers.
-In fact, they are the best dairy goat breed and can produce up to 3 liters of milk each day.
+In fact, they are the best dairy goat breed and can produce up to 3 litres of milk each day.
 Additionally, their milk is highly nutritious and packed with vital nutrients vitamins and minerals that are beneficial to the human body.
 Their milk is commonly used to make cheese, ice cream, soap, and butter.